matthieu-beteille/cljs-css-modules/README.md

                :color "red"}]])
 ```

-The localised classes will be available in the style object created.
+The localised classes/keyframes will be available in the style object created.

 ```Clojure
 (:container style) ;; => returns the unique generated class for ".container"